DashWare alternative

 Can Overspeed replace DashWare?

 Yes.
-For building a custom telemetry overlay synced to footage, Overspeed covers the same job as DashWare, and it runs in the browser with active development, full styling, and reusable templates.
+For building a custom telemetry overlay synced to footage, Overspeed covers the same job as DashWare, and it runs natively on Mac and Windows with active development, full styling, and reusable templates.

 Who should use DashWare instead of Overspeed?